On this page, we will look at the following issues concerning the compilation of a slide show:

 If you want to add a certain picture to all the slides, you can use the settings for the master (read more about masters).
 This way you do not have to edit each slide individually.
 However, do not fill your presentation with meaningless images and other graphics, but try to keep it clear and concise.

 You can import any pictures you have on file (e.g. jpegs).
 You can insert images by selecting Picture from the Illustrations group on the Insert tab and browse for the image file in the menu window that opens.
 Select the image and click on Insert.

 Keep in mind that inserting an image can increase the file size of your presentation remarkably. if you are using images in your presentation, please check how much storage space it is using from time to time.

 One way to reduce the storage space needed for your presentation is to compress the images.
 You can reduce the image resolution (read more about resolution) with compression according to the following options:

 - Compression for slide shows and online shows: the image resolution is set to 150 dpi

 - Compression for printing: the image resolution is set to 200 dpi

 If you have cropped the image, the program has hidden the part you have cropped.
 When the image is compressed, this part is deleted, reducing the image size even more.

 To compress an image with PowerPoint:

-Select the image you want to compress.
-A Picture Tools menu will appear; click on the Compress Pictures button in the Adjust group on the Format tab:
+Select the image you want to compress from your presentation.
+Open the Picture Format tab.
+Click the Compress Pictures button in the Adjust menu: